apsdsm/datahelpers/README.md

 This is not a programming-free solution.
 You can't drop this package into your project and expect to fiddle around with a few values and get it to work.
 You will need to create custom validator and importer classes that inherit from the classes included in this package, as well as a custom post processor that will use the included helper class.

-I've set it up this way because when it comes to things like data importing, I prefer to keep things at the code level, rather than the settings level.
+I've set it up this way because when it comes to things like data importing, I prefer to keep everything at the code level, rather than the settings level.
 That's just personal taste.
 Additionally and in any case, I wanted a validation layer, and I couldn't think of a good way to do that with sliders and knobs.

 If I didn't feel that calling software libraries "opinionated" is just a cheap way of saying the library isn't flexible, this would definitely fall under the category of "opinionated".
 As is I'll just say it now: This library is not flexible, and if you use it, you'll have to do things the way that is explained below.
 It's also coded in C# because come on seriously.